alexsemp/Cyber-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- Load balancers protect Network security, specifically the availability portion of the CIA triad.
+- Load balancers protect Network security, specifically the Availability portion of the CIA triad.
 A specific example would be from a DDOS attack, which attempts to flood a system and overload it until it crashes.
 Load balancers help against these types of attacks.
-The advantage of having a jump box is it increases security and adds an additional layer of defense.
+The advantage of having a jump box, is it increases security and adds an additional layer of defense.
 It allows for tighter access for administrators and anyone working witihn them because it only allows for a single access point, which can then open up into a plethora of other servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - Filebeat is used for forwarding and centralizing log data.
-It will monitor the admin log files or locations that you specify and it also collects log events and forwards them either to Elasticsearch or Logstash for indexing
+It will monitor the admin log files or locations that you specify and it also collects log events and forwards them either to Elasticsearch or Logstash for indexing.
 - Metricbeat is similar in a way, but instead, it is a lightweight shipper for metrics.
 It takes metrics and other statistics and forwards or ships them to where you design them to go.
-It is a great tool for monitoring servers and see how other services are running within these servers.
+It is a great tool for monitoring servers and seeing how other services are running within these servers.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.